eandjdesign/proteotech.com/README.md

 ================================================================================================
 11/13/12
 PTECH START: 14:15
-PTECH  STOP:
+PTECH  STOP: 16:45
 LOGGED IN QB?

-pipeline > systebryl > insert "approximately"
+1. pipeline > systebryl > insert "approximately"
-pipeline > systebryl/exebryl/pepticlere/synuclere > Change all "AL Amyloidosis" back to "Systebryl™" our tech > proteoglycan/alzheimers_small/therapeutic_approach/alzheimers_peptide/parkinsons > change all "Systemic AA disease" to "AL Amyloidosis" our tech > systemic > change all "Systemic AA disease" to "AL Amyloidosis" our tech > systemic > delete "the world's" our tech > systemic > delete "and only" our tech > systemic > insert "approximately" our tech > systemic > change text on right column under picture to "AL Amyloidosis attacks key organs" our tech > alzheimer's peptide > replace picture navigation > unbold "Exebryl1®"
+2. pipeline > systebryl/exebryl/pepticlere/synuclere > Change all "AL Amyloidosis" back to "Systebryl™"
+3. our tech > proteoglycan/alzheimers_small/therapeutic_approach/alzheimers_peptide/parkinsons > change all "Systemic AA disease" to "AL Amyloidosis"
+4. our tech > systemic > change all "Systemic AA disease" to "AL Amyloidosis"
+5. our tech > systemic > delete "the world's"
+6. our tech > systemic > delete "and only"
+7. our tech > systemic > insert "approximately"
+8. our tech > systemic > change text on right column under picture to "AL Amyloidosis attacks key organs"
+9. our tech > alzheimer's peptide > replace picture
+10. navigation > unbold "Exebryl1®"
+11. homepage text edit

 Notes:
 1. our tech > systemic > delete "the world's" --> Left in "the"